Using deep learning to construct stochastic local search SAT solvers with performance bounds: Detailed numerical results for the experiments

 Since our loss consists of two terms (that we weigh equally in the experiments), an obvious question to ask is whether both of them contribute to the improvement in the performance of the algorithm.
-In Fig.~\ref{fig:MT_comparison loss terms} and Fig.~\ref{fig:WalkSAT_comparison loss terms} we plot the same statistics as above, however comparing the uniform variant with the full boosted variant, however with the model being trained on only one, the other, and both loss terms.
-Overall, we find that the combination of the two loss terms produces the best results, however, the Lov\'{a}sz local loss contributes significantly more to the improvement than the Gibbs loss.
+In Fig.~\ref{fig:comparison_loss_terms} we plot the same statistics as done in the main text above, comparing the uniform variant with the full boosted variant, with the model being trained on only one, the other, and both loss terms.
+Overall, we find that the combination of the two loss terms produces the best results.
+However, the Lov\'{a}sz Local Lemma loss contributes significantly more to the improvement than the Gibbs loss.
 This is especially surprising for the oracle-based WalkSAT since there is no theoretical result or argument known to the authors that would connect the WalkSAT algorithm to the Lov\'{a}sz Local loss or the conditions in Propositions \ref{prop:moser} and \ref{prop:harris}.
-In section~\ref{appendix:detailed_plots} of the appendix, we provide plots with additional details on the experiments.